ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 ## Technical specifications for VMware Solutions Shared
 {: #shared_overview-specs}

-The following components are included in your virtual data center instance:
+The following components are included in your virtual data center:

 ### Compute
 {: #shared_overview-specs-comp}